What is an Airspace Class?

 As we explore the different airspace classes, there are a few key distinctions you’ll want to keep in mind.
 These will help you understand where you can fly, what permissions or equipment you might need, and how to stay compliant:

-- Control Tower Presence – Is there a control tower at the airport?
+- Control Tower Presence – Is the airspace controlled or uncontrolled with a tower present?

-- ATC Authorization Requirement – Do you need clearance to fly your drone?
+- ATC Authorization Requirement – Do you need ATC clearance to enter the airspace class?

-- Specialized Equipment Needed – Are you required to have ADS-B, transponders, or other tech?
+- Specialized Equipment – Are you required to have ADS-B, transponders, or other tech?

-- Airspace Ceiling – How high and wide does the airspace extend before it transitions into another class?
+- Airspace Surface and Ceiling – How high and wide does the airspace extend before it transitions into another class?

 Controlled Airspace (Towered)